How to Clean Pearl Jewelry

 Why Pearls Require Special Care

-If the nacre of your pearl is thin and fragile, it can easily be chipped off which can leave unsightly gaps, chips, or cracks.
+If the nacre of your pearl is thin and fragile, it can easily be chipped off, leaving unsightly gaps, chips, or cracks, particularly if cleaned with harsh chemicals or put in a jewelry cleaner, such as an ultrasonic cleaner.
 In the worst case, the pearl can unravel entirely, leaving you with a dull, lifeless bead.
 Even fake glass and plastic pearls need special care because their coating is significantly thinner and more fragile than nacre.

 How to Clean Pearl Jewelry